What Is the EU-US Data Privacy Framework (DPF) Program?

 What Is the Data Privacy Framework (DPF) Program?

-The Data Privacy Framework (DPF) program is subject to adequacy decision developed to facilitate transatlantic commerce and provide a reliable mechanism for the transfer of personal data from the European Union (EU), the European Economic Area (EEA), the United Kingdom (U.K.), Gibraltar, and Switzerland to the United States.
+The Data Privacy Framework (DPF) program is an adequacy decision developed to facilitate transatlantic commerce and provide a reliable mechanism for the transfer of personal data from the EU, the European Economic Area (EEA), the United Kingdom (U.K.), Gibraltar, and Switzerland to the United States.

 1. The EU-U.S. Data Privacy Framework (EU-U.S. DPF)